JavaScript

 ?? is the nullish coalescing operator; it treats null and undefined similarly and it's a nice syntax to get the first "defined" value of the two arguments.

-a ?? b --> returns the first argument (a) if it's not null/undefined; otherwise returns b.
+--> returns the first argument (a) if it's not null/undefined; otherwise returns b.
 It's basically:

 Multiple ??'s: